swirldev/swirl_courses/README.md

 #### Course Authors

 - **Writing swirl Courses**: An interactive guides and example for swirl course authors.
-The first group of lesson cover basics.
+The first group of lessons cover basics.
 The rest cover special topics useful primarily as samples--points of departure for one's own material.
+  For more comprehensive documentation about writing your won swirl courses see http://swirlstats.com/swirlify/.

 ## Install and run a course automatically from swirl